efroemling/ballistica/docs/design/ios-tvos-app-platform.md

   --predicate 'subsystem == "net.froemling.ballistica"'` (or `log stream`).
   Note `simctl launch --console[-pty]` does *not* capture the sim app's stderr — os_log is the reliable channel.
+- **`LowLevelDebugLog` goes nowhere on Apple.** `HandleLowLevelDebugLog` is only overridden on Android (crash-log breadcrumbs); the base impl in `platform.cc` is empty.
+So calls like the `"Calling alcDevicePauseSOFT at ..."` breadcrumbs in `audio_server.cc` are invisible here — don't plan an iOS investigation around grepping for one.
+Use a real logger.
+- **Exercising background/foreground in the Simulator**: background the app by launching another one (`xcrun simctl launch booted com.apple.Preferences`), then foreground it with `xcrun simctl launch booted <our-bundle-id>` — that resumes the existing process rather than relaunching (same pid back), so it exercises the real suspend/unsuspend path.
+Pair with `--log 'ba=DEBUG'` to get `SuspendApp() completed in Nms.` / `UnsuspendApp() completed in Nms.`, which are logged on `LogName::kBa` at DEBUG in debug builds only.
+- **`make ios` / `make tvos` device pick** (impl: lifecycle in `tools/batools/iossim.py`; pcommands `ios_sim_run` / `ios_sim_log` in
+  `tools/batools/pcommands4.py`).
+Order, no config needed:
+  `IOS_SIM_DEVICE` override (name or udid) → reuse an already-booted device → the Simulator app's `CurrentDeviceUDID` (`defaults read com.apple.iphonesimulator`) → newest available, booted on demand.
+The `CurrentDeviceUDID` step matters: `open -a Simulator` auto-boots the app's last-used device, so a disagreeing pick yields TWO sim windows.
+  Booting is async — always `simctl bootstatus -b` before install, and boot BEFORE opening Simulator.app (opening first races the auto-boot → "Unable to boot device in current state: Booted").

+### Testing the software keyboard in the Simulator

+Verifying anything keyboard-related needs setup the sim fights you on (cost ~20 min on 2026-08-19):

+- The sim **suppresses the software keyboard by default** (hardware keyboard connected), so keyboard-layout bugs simply cannot appear.
+  `defaults write com.apple.iphonesimulator ConnectHardwareKeyboard -bool false` is **blocked by the unsandboxed-Bash hook**, and `simctl ui` has no equivalent — so ask Eric to hit ⌘⇧K (I/O ▸ Keyboard ▸ Connect Hardware Keyboard) once the sim is up.
+- iOS then shows a one-time **swipe-typing intro** covering the keyboard;
+  `xcrun simctl spawn booted defaults write com.apple.keyboard.ContinuousPath DidShowContinuousPathIntroduction -bool true` clears it (works sandboxed — it writes inside the sim, not host prefs).
+- `automation_drive --screenshot` captures **only the GL framebuffer**, so UIKit overlays (the string editor, the keyboard) are invisible in it.
+Use `xcrun simctl io booted screenshot <path>` instead — note it captures portrait-rotated for a landscape app.
+- Android counterpart: the emulator reports `keysexposed-qwerty` (`adb shell am get-config`), so any code branching on "is a hardware keyboard attached" always takes the hardware path there and cannot be tested; Gboard's **stylus-handwriting onboarding** blocks the keyboard until `adb shell settings put secure stylus_handwriting_enabled 0`.

 ### Simulator build/launch recipe (verified 2026-06-18)